-There are plenty of left behinds at one of Alan’s rental properties, and, as a favor, I am working overtime to get things cleaned up.
+There are plenty of left behinds at one of Alan’s rental properties, and, as a favor, I am working overtime to get things cleaned up for the next renter.

 The last tenants, Section 8, left two weeks after they were supposed too, left food in the frig, a back yard full of refuse, stained carpet, damaged doors, leaky faucets, missing window screens and the smell of dereliction.

 In the back yard are stuffed animals, clothes hangers, birthday cards, vacuum hoses, unused cleaning rags, baseballs, cardboard boxes and kitty litter.
 When tenants leave, they leave behind their don’t wants and seldom leave a place as it was when they moved in.

 Utility bills pile up in the mailbox like unwanted holiday visitors.

 Jackson Compaction has delivered a dumpster and into the dumpster has gone all the discards we can pack.
 Their motto is ” You Trash It; We Smash It. ”